|Nutrition Facts (per serving)|

 This dish is a great way to use stale bread, since it will soak up the dressing well.
 If using fresh bread, toast it with olive oil in a skillet or in the oven before tossing it in with the dressing.
 Other typical ingredients in this style of salad are tomatoes, bell peppers of all colors, cucumbers, red onion, and fresh basil.
 Fresh cheese such as feta or mozzarella is always a welcome addition too.

 Panzanella salads are highly customizable, so feel free to add or subtract according to your tastes.
 Try adding in some crisp greens such as arugula and capers or olives for a salty bite.

-- 1 red bell pepper (seeded and cut into 1-inch pieces)
+1 medium red bell pepper, cut into 1-inch pieces

-- 1 yellow bell pepper (seeded and cut into 1-inch pieces)
+1 medium yellow bell pepper, cut into 1-inch pieces

 To make the bread cubes, heat the olive oil in a large saute pan.
 Add the cubed bread, dried oregano and salt.
 Cook over medium low heat, stirring often, for about 10 minutes or until the bread is browned.
 You can also toss the bread in the olive oil and seasonings, spread it out on a baking sheet lined with parchment paper, and bake in a pre-heated 400 degree oven for 10 to 15 minutes.